rust-cli/book/src/tutorial/output.md

 First,
-you might want to reduce the number of writes you actually "flush" to the terminal.
+you might want to reduce the number of writes that actually "flush" to the terminal.
-`println!` tells the system to write to the terminal _every_ time, because it is common to print each new line.
+`println!` tells the system to flush to the terminal _every_ time, because it is common to print each new line.
 If you don't need that,
 you can wrap your `stdout` handle in a [`BufWriter`]